-Many understand the principle behind repetition, though many choose to avoid this route because it can easily become boring and disengaging.
+Many educators understand the principle behind repetition, though they may choose to avoid this route because it can easily become boring and disengaging.
 Find creative ways to repeat or reiterate new information or tasks to enhance long-term recall.
-Refreshers units and different techniques like role-playing or simulation can lend creativity to the emphasis on repetition.
+Refresher units and different techniques like role-playing or simulation can lend creativity to the emphasis on repetition.

 6. Make Learning Applicable

 Information that only seems to work in a classroom or training setting is easily forgotten.
-It is important to take abstract concepts and make them relevant to real-world needs.
+It’s important to take abstract concepts and make them relevant to real-world needs.
 The mind will quickly abandon information it feels is unnecessary or unrelated to personal needs.

 7. Create Learning Guides

 Some learners need more direct assistance with learning and not everyone does well at self-guided learning.
-Consider ways to provide assistance in learning courses, either with an avatar or other coarse guide to keep students on track.
+Consider ways to provide assistance in learning courses, either with an avatar or other course guides to keep students on track.

 8. Create Learning Categories